Skip to main content

 6.Secondary education (or upper secondary education) and post-secondary non-tertiary education

-Higher secondary education starts at the age of 15 and it is organised as general, vocational, or art education
+Upper secondary education usually starts at the age of 15.
+It is organised as generalvocational, or art education

-When pupils achieve lower secondary education by completing 9 grades of primary school, they continue with their studies at secondary schools, where they complete the last year of the compulsory 10-year school attendance.
+When pupils achieve lower secondary education by successfully completing nine grades of primary school, they continue their studies at secondary schools, where they complete the last year of the compulsory 10-year school attendance.

 Upon successful completion of educational programmes provided by secondary schools, pupils can achieve:

-• Secondary vocational education (ISCED 353) completed by final examination; the certificate of the achieved level of education and the acquired qualification is the Certificate of Final Examination.
-To certify the acquired qualification, it is also accompanied by the Certificate of Apprenticeship.
+• Secondary vocational education (ISCED 353) is completed by final examination; the certificate of the achieved level of education and the acquired qualification is the Certificate of Final Examination accompanied by the Certificate of Apprenticeship.

-• Full secondary vocational education (ISCED 354, 454) completed by the school-leaving examination (“Maturita”); the certificate of the achieved level of education and the acquired qualification is the Certificate of School-leaving Examination.
-As regards the fields of study in which practical lessons take place in the form of vocational training, the acquired qualification is also evidenced by the Certificate of Apprenticeship.
+• Full secondary vocational education (ISCED 354, 454) is completed by the school-leaving examination ('Maturita'); the certificate of the achieved level of education and the acquired qualification is the Certificate of School-leaving Examination.
+As regards the fields of study with practical lessons in the form of vocational training, the acquired qualification is also certified by the Certificate of Apprenticeship.

-• Higher vocational education (ISCED 554) completed by the graduate examination; the certificate of the achieved level of education is the Certificate of Graduate Examination and the certificate of the acquired qualification is the Graduation Diploma, which authorises graduates to use the title of “Diploma Specialist” (DiS) or Diploma Arts Specialist (Dis.art).
+• Higher vocational education (ISCED 554) is completed by the graduate examination; the certificate of the achieved level of education is the Certificate of Graduate Examination and the certificate of the acquired qualification is the Graduation Diploma, which authorises graduates to use the title of “Diploma Specialist” (DiS) for secondary vocational school study fields or Diploma Arts Specialist (Dis.art) for conservatories and schools of applied arts study fields.

-Full secondary education with maturita is a requirement for admission into higher education.
+Full secondary general education or full secondary vocational education completed by the school-leaving examination ('Maturita') is a requirement for admission into higher education.

 2. post-secondary study,

-Extension courses are organised in secondary vocational school fields of study that are linked to the previous vocational education and training and they are completed by the school-leaving examination („maturita“).
-Pupils attending extension courses improve their knowledge for the qualified pursuit of their professions and they specialise in the pursuit of some technical-economic activities of operational nature or prepare for further education.
+The follow-up study is organised in secondary vocational school fields of study that are linked to the previous vocational education and training in a field of study and it is completed by the school-leaving examination ('Maturita').
+Pupils attending follow-up studies improve their knowledge for the qualified pursuit of their professions and they specialise in some technical-economic activities of an operational nature or prepare for further education.

-Post-secondary education is organised with the purpose of improving and expanding pupils’ qualifications for the pursuit of professions and professional activities.
+The post-secondary study is organised in secondary vocational schools and schools of applied arts to improve and expand pupils’ qualifications for the pursuit of professions and professional activities.
 It is designed for applicants who have previously received full secondary vocational education or full secondary general education.

 The post-secondary study is divided as follows:

-Qualification study, in which pupils acquire vocational qualification in a field of study other than the one they took the school-leaving examination in.
+• Qualification study, in which pupils acquire a vocational qualification in a field of study other than the one they took the school-leaving examination in.
 The study is completed by a vocational component of the school-leaving examination that was not a part of the previously taken school-leaving examination.
+Qualification study is only provided by secondary vocational schools.

-Specialisation study, in which pupils obtain special knowledge and skills, including new scientific and technical knowledge required for the pursuit of specific work activities and functions, which correspond to the previously completed field of study in terms of the work duties.
+• Specialisation study, in which pupils obtain special knowledge and skills, including new scientific and technical knowledge required for the pursuit of specific work activities and functions, which correspond to the previously completed field of study in terms of the work duties.
 The study is completed by the graduate examination and successful specialisation study graduates achieve higher vocational education.
+Specialisation study is provided by secondary vocational schools and schools of applied arts.

-Higher vocational study, in which pupils obtain special knowledge and skills, including new scientific and technical knowledge required for the pursuit of specific work activities and functions.
+• Higher vocational study, in which pupils obtain special knowledge and skills, including new scientific and technical knowledge required for the pursuit of specific work activities and functions.
 It is designed for applicants who have previously achieved secondary vocational education or full general secondary education.
 The study is completed by the graduate examination and successful higher vocational study graduates achieve higher vocational education.
+Higher vocational study is provided by secondary vocational schools and schools of applied arts.

-Shortened courses are organised with the purpose of improving and expanding qualifications for the pursuit of professions or a group of professions.
+The shortened study is organised in the secondary vocational school fields of study to improve and expand qualifications for the pursuit of professions or a group of professions.
 It is designed for applicants who have previously achieved at least secondary vocational education and it can be organised as a one- or two-year educational programme.
 Pupils attending shortened courses study only vocational subjects.
-Shortened courses are completed by the final examination and the certificate of achieved education is the Certificate of Final Examination.
+Shortened study in a 1-year educational programme in a field of study is completed by the final examination and the certificate of achieved education is the Certificate of Final Examination.
+Shortened study in a 2-year educational programme in a field of study is completed by the final examination and the certificate of achieved education is the Certificate of Final Examination accompanied by the Certificate of Apprenticeship.